stro/powdershaker/README.md

 3. Solder the capacitor and resistor in parallel
 4. Solder a wire to the negative electrode of the capacitor and connect it to the motor
 5. Connect the other motor electrode to NO (normally open) connection
-6. Solder the negative electrode of the capacitor to V-
+6. Connect the positive electrode of the capacitor to the switch (normally open)
-7. Connect the positive electode of the capacitor to the switch (normally open)
+7. Solder the negative electrode of the capacitor to V-
 8. Connect TRIG to the switch (common)
 9. Affix the switch using two M2x12 bolts with the roller directed outwards
 10. Place the relay and the motor in their respective slots